evgeniyarbatov/gpx-map/README.md

 ## Todo

-- Rotate the track the way it will be rotate on the Garmin device
+- Rotate the track the way it will be rotated on the Garmin device